Living together can be a fantastic experience. It takes your relationship to the next level and can bring you two much closer together.

-It Does Not Have to Be Long-Term
+It Does Not Have to Be A Long Term Commitment

-It is easy to get caught up in the excitement of taking your relationship to the next level, but once that excitement passes, you might end up wishing you had made a different decision.
+It is easy to get caught up in the excitement of taking your relationship to the next level, but once that excitement passes, you may end up wishing you have made a different decision.
 Still, living together with your partner is not forever.

 If you are at the stage where you are signing off on a mortgage, then you are probably certain that you two will share this house.
-If you both agreed to rent a place and decide to live together until you want to move out, that is fine.
+If you both agreed to rent a new place and decide to live together until you want to move out, that is fine.

 You Can Change Your Mind

 You may have gone through so much to move to a new house, but it is unrealistic to expect a person to make the right decision for themselves and their relationship 100% of the time.

 This article may not completely change your mind because you have probably decided and are just seeking some assurance.
-At the very least, think about your reason again and whether or not you have considered everything.
-If you are going to live with someone, do so because you love the person, not for selfish reasons.
+At the very least, think about your reason again and whether or not you have considered everything in your current relationships.

-Make sure that you are both emotionally ready to accept the possibility of a future breakup if things do not work out exactly how you want them to.
+Make sure that you are both emotionally ready to accept the possibility of a future breakup in a healthy way if things do not work out exactly how you want them to.

 Living together means being around for each other when one’s deepest vulnerabilities come to the surface.
-If you are not ready to share such an intimate emotional space with your partner, living together might cause some struggles.
+If you are not ready to share such an intimate emotional space with your partner, living together may cause some struggles.

 If you are both willing to be there for each other when things get tough, living together can be a lot more enjoyable and fulfilling.